garethstephenson/VBoxStarter/README.md

 # VBoxStarter
-A Windows Service to start VirtualBox instances in headless mode, on start up.
+A Windows Service that starts VirtualBox instances in headless mode, on start up